 Characteristics of a good breeder:

-• Has just 1-2 litter per year from different dams
+- Has just 1-2 litters per year from different dams

 A great breeder will start vetting and getting to know potential owners long before pairings are even made.
 They want the best possible match between the puppy and the family.